 Alexander, co-founder and artistic director of Avalanche Theatre, is a playwright whose work has been developed and performed with Bower Theatre Ensemble, Three Brothers Theatre, Otherworld Theatre, The Plagiarists, Benchmark Theatre, and more.
 He is currently a Playwright Resident with Three Brothers Theatre.

-His most recent writing work is the Ten Play Project, in which he wrote ten full-length plays in one entire calendar year, starting with his birthday in October 2018.
-Since beginning the project, three of these plays have gone into development with theatre companies in two states.
+His most recent writing work is the Ten Play Project, in which he wrote ten full-length plays in one calendar year, starting with his birthday in October 2018.
+Since beginning the project, three of these plays have been slated for full productions in 2020.
 Additionally, Frances Makes History, which was written in December 2018, was Avalanche Theatre's first project.

 To find out more about Alexander's work, visit alexanderutz.com.